 Combine these 3 ideas and you have Meier Audio’s FF.
 Start with the musical signal.

-- Alternately, attenuate frequencies above & below this range.
-This is a better approach for digital sources since attenuation means no chance of clipping.
+- Alternately, attenuate frequencies outside this range.
+This can be a better approach since attenuation means no chance of clipping.

-- Apply as the first thing you do when the signal enters the amp.
+- This is the first thing you do when the signal enters the amp.

-- Step 2: pass the signal through the normal amp / feedback stage
+- Step 2: pass this modified signal through the normal amp / feedback stage

 - Step 3: attenuate the critical frequency range